heroku/heroku-buildpack-pgbouncer/README.md

 The following are the list of scripts in the `bin` folder on this branch:

-We marked the scripts that are either modified or new as compared to the Heroku Original Repo by a bullet.
+We marked the scripts that are either modified or new as compared to the Heroku Original Repo by a checkmark.

 ```bash
 bin/compile